DVD Movie Guide @ dvdmg.com Awards & Recommendations at Amazon.com.

 I saw no jagged edges, but some light shimmering came from striped shirts.
 Those instances didn’t become severe, though.

-Source flaws stayed very minor; outside of a couple of specks, this was a clean transfer.
+Source flaws stayed very minor, as outside of a couple of specks, this was a clean transfer.
 I did see some minor edge haloes, but with a nice layer of grain, the transfer showed no signs of intrusive noise reduction.

 Colors usually appeared excellent.
 The movie exhibited a bright, varied palette with a lot of dynamic tones.
 Truly, the hues popped off the screen on many occasions.

 Blacks were deep and firm, while shadows showed good clarity and delineation.
 I did think the green tint given to “day for night” shots seemed odd, however.
-Nonetheless, this was a consistently fine presentation.
+Nonetheless, this was a largely good presentation.

 In addition to the movie’s original monaural audio, the disc threw in a remixed Dolby TrueHD Stereo 2.0 soundtrack.
 And a pretty lackluster one at that, as it only occasionally managed to provide sense of environment with much detail.